Ohio in the American Civil War: Military recruitment

 At the outbreak of the Civil War in 1861, in response to a call to arms by President Lincoln, Ohio raised 23 volunteer infantry regiments for three months' service, 10 more regiments than the state's quota.
 When it became evident that the war would not end quickly, Ohio began raising regiments for three-year terms of enlistment.
 At first the majority were stocked with eager volunteers and recruits.
 Before the war's end, they would be joined by 8,750 draftees.
+Ohio volunteers also filled regiments in the neighboring states of Kentucky and West Virginia.
+They composed most of the 1st and 2nd Kentucky Infantry, and large parts of 5 regiments credited to West Virginia, including the 2nd West Virginia Cavalry Regiment, the 4th and 5th West Virginia Infantry.

-Nearly 320,000 Ohioans served in the Union army, more than any other northern state except New York and Pennsylvania.
+319,189 Ohioans served in the Union army, more than any other northern state except New York and Pennsylvania.
 Of these, 5,092 were free blacks.
 Ohio had the highest percentage of population enlisted in the military of any state.
 Sixty percent of all the men between the ages of 18 and 45 were in the service.
 Ohio mustered 230 regiments of infantry and cavalry, as well as 26 light artillery batteries and 5 independent companies of sharpshooters.
 Total casualties among these units numbered 35,475 men, more than 10% of all the Buckeyes in uniform during the war.
 There were 6,835 men killed in action, including 402 officers.

 Dozens of small camps were established across the state to train and drill the new regiments.
 Two large military posts were created: Camp Chase in Columbus and Camp Dennison near Cincinnati.
 The 1st Regiment, Ohio Volunteer Infantry (OVI) would eventually be joined on the muster rolls by more than 100 additional infantry regiments.

 Ohioans first had military action at the Battle of Philippi Races in June 1861, where the 14th and 16th Ohio Infantry participated in the Union victory.
 Ohioans comprised one-fifth of the Union army at the April 1862 Battle of Shiloh, where 1,676 Buckeyes suffered casualties.
 Ohio would suffer its highest casualty count at the Battle of Chickamauga in September 1863, with 3,591 killed or wounded.
 Another 1,351 men were taken prisoner of war by the Confederates.
 Among these prisoners, 36 men from the 2nd Ohio Infantry would perish in the infamous Andersonville prison, as did hundreds more Buckeye soldiers there.